 17.32.060. – USE LIMITATIONS

 All business establishments shall be retail, service, or wholesale establishments.
+No business shall operate as an adult oriented business or sell adult media.

 Exterior lighting fixtures shall be shaded wherever necessary to avoid casting direct light on any property located in a residential district.